-You can easily filter all VPNs that provide kill switch feature by visiting VPN reviews guide.
-In addition you can go through this VPN comparison chart that explains which VPNs offer a kill switch feature.
+You can easily filter all VPNs that provide kill switch features by visiting the VPN reviews guide.
+In addition, you can go through this VPN comparison chart that explains which VPNs offer a kill switch feature.

 Types of network lock or kill switch?

 Surprisingly, the network lock or kill switch has two types.
 You may consider these types like active kill switch and passive kill switch.
 An active kill switch does not send your traffic to unsafe networks.
 When your VPN provider suddenly stops working, you have disconnected from the internet automatically.